Vulksgren/Vulksgren/README.md

 - Sup nerd, name is Vulks.
-- Into Networking, low-level Coding, and Vidya Gaymes
+- Into networking, basic scripting, and vidya games.
-- Working on my +Linux, CCNA, and Networking+.
-Will soon get back into Python.
-- Vulks@vivaldi.net
+- Soon...

 <!---
 Vulksgren/Vulksgren is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.